 - A service is a Virtual Meeting Room, Virtual Auditorium, Virtual Reception or Pexip Distributed Gateway. - A conference instance is a unique conference that is created when one or more participants accesses a service, and exists only until the last participant leaves.

-Intended audience
+Intended audience and references

 It is assumed that readers are familiar with the concepts of HTTP(S), JSON and REST.
+The following links provide more information about the technologies used in relation to the management API.